If you’ve heard about UX design, you’ve probably come across information architecture, or as it’s often written for short ‘IA’.

 In short - we don’t have much patience when it comes to bad user experience.

 As a result, near perfection has become a must to survive in the competitive tech environment.
 The job of an information architect is to maintain a competitive advantage by making sure things are where they should be, and believe me, it’s not always easy.
 As you’ll soon discover, there is a lot to think about.

 So what do we really mean by IA?
-I’ll begin by explaining, in layman’s terms, what it means.
+I’ll begin by explaining, in simple terms, what it means.
 If you scroll down, you’ll find 8 easy principles that highlight some crucial things to think about when designing the IA of a website.
-Further down, I explain the many ways that good IA will benefit both the user and your bottom line, and finally I share some handy processes to get you started, plus a list useful tools to use when designing the IA of a site.
+I’ll then explain the many ways that good IA will benefit both the user and your bottom line, and finally I’ll share some handy processes to get you started, plus a list useful tools to use when designing the IA of a site.

 The famous UX designer, Jared Spool, once said: “Good design, when it’s done well, becomes invisible.
 It’s only when it’s done poorly that we notice it.”